CS-433/cs-433-project-2-mlakes/README.md

 Our proposed model is the one that uses CT-BERT language model which achieves **0.906** accuracy and **0.905** f1-score in the test set and it was placed at the third position of the respective AIcrowd competition (submission ID: 107963).

 # Colab
-For a step-by-step guide to run the project, please take a look at this colab:
+For a step-by-step guide to run the project, please take a look at this notebook:

 <p align="left"><a href="https://colab.research.google.com/drive/1cxs7OSn9n3HlGPBSR77QkY5H0WHjV6Vx?usp=sharing" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a></p>